 The reduced accuracy level makes the soft close impractical for reviewed or audited financial statements that are read by outsiders.
 However, it may be perfectly acceptable to use the soft close for internal management reporting, where total accuracy is not entirely necessary.
-Thus, a reasonable compromise is to use a more thorough closing process whenever a complete set of financial statements is needed for the use of outsiders, and the soft close for all other months.
+Thus, a reasonable compromise is to use a more thorough closing process whenever a complete set of financial statements is needed for the use of outsiders (such as at year-end), and the soft close for all other months.

 The financial statements of a publicly-held company are the most rigorously examined, with reviews at the end of three quarters and a full audit at the end of the year.
 This means that a soft close can still be used for the other eight months of the year.
 Thus, even a public company can take advantage of a soft close two-thirds of the time.